-Student Enrollment Semester Conditions Academic Standing First-Time Freshmen ENMU GPA is below 2.00 following first enrollment period Academic Warning End of 2nd Semester ENMU cumulative GPA is below 2.00; student's semester GPA is below 2.00 following one semester of academic warning Academic Probation achieve goo Note: Students placed on probation will remain on probation until they achieve good academic standing (cumulative and semester GPAs of at least 2.00) or are suspended.
-End of 3rd Semester ENMU cumulative GPA is below 2.00; student's semester GPA is below 2.00 following one semester of academic probation Academic Suspension Transfer End of 1st Semester ENMU cumulative GPA is below 2.00; student's semester GPA is below 2.00 following first semester Academic Probation Admitted on probation, the student's ENMU cumu- lative and semester GPA are below 2.00 OR ENMU GPA is below 2.00 Academic Suspension

-Note: Students placed on probation will remain on probation until they achieve good academic standing (cumulative and semester GPAs of at least 2.00) or are suspended.

-End of 2nd Semester ENMU cumulative GPA is below 2.00; student's semester GPA is below 2.00 following one semester of academic probation Academic Suspension Returning End of 1st Semester ENMU cumulative GPA is below 2.00; student's semester GPA is below 2.00 following first semester Academic Probation Admitted on probation, the student's ENMU cumu- lative and semester GPA are below 2.00 OR ENMU GPA is below 2.00 Academic Suspension achieve goo Note: Students placed on probation will remain on probation until they achieve good academic standing (cumulative and semester GPAs of at least 2.00) or are suspended.
-End of 2nd Semester ENMU cumulative GPA is below 2.00; student's semester GPA is below 2.00 following one semester of academic probation Academic Suspension Continuing End of any Semester ENMU cumulative GPA is below 2.00; student's semester GPA is below 2.00 following first semester Academic Probation Note: Students placed on probation will remain on probation until they achieve good academic standing (cumulative and semester GPAs of at least 2.00) or are suspended.
-End of any Semester ENMU cumulative GPA is below 2.00; student's semester GPA is below 2.00 following one semester of academic probation Academic Suspension
+Student Enrollment Semester Conditions Academic Standing First-Time Freshmen ENMU GPA is below 2.0 following first enrollment period Academic Warning End of 2nd Semester ENMU cumulative GPA is below 2.0; student's Academic Probation semester GPA is below 2.0 following one semester of academic warning Note: Students placed on probation will remain on probation until they achieve good academic standing (cumulative and semester GPAs of at least 2.0) or are suspended.
+End of 3rd Semester ENMU cumulative GPA is below 2.0; student's semester GPA is below 2.0 following one semester of academic probation Academic Suspension Transfer End of 1st Semester ENMU cumulative GPA is below 2.0; student's semester GPA is below 2.0 following first semester Academic Probation Admitted on probation, the student's ENMU cumu- lative and semester GPA are below 2.0 OR ENMU GPA is below 2.0 Academic Suspension Note: Students placed on probation will remain on probation until they achieve good academic standing (cumulative and semester GPAs of at least 2.0) or are suspended.
+End of 2nd Semester ENMU cumulative GPA is below 2.0; student's semester GPA is below 2.0 following one semester of academic probation Academic Suspension Returning End of 1st Semester ENMU cumulative GPA is below 2.0; student's semester GPA is below 2.0 following first semester Academic Probation Admitted on probation, the student's ENMU cumu- lative and semester GPA are below 2.0 OR ENMU GPA is below 2.0 Academic Suspension Note: Students placed on probation will remain on probation until they achieve good academic standing (cumulative and semester GPAs of at least 2.0) or are suspended.
+End of 2nd Semester ENMU cumulative GPA is below 2.0; student's semester GPA is below 2.0 following one semester of academic probation Academic Suspension Continuing End of any Semester ENMU cumulative GPA is below 2.0; student's semester GPA is below 2.0 following first semester Academic Probation Note: Students placed on probation will remain on probation until they achieve good academic standing (cumulative and semester GPAs of at least 2.0) or are suspended.
+End of any Semester ENMU cumulative GPA is below 2.0; student's semester GPA is below 2.0 following one semester of academic probation Academic Suspension